The 17-mile Springwater Corridor is a perfect spot for a stroll or dog walk.

 – Violation of leash or scoop laws will result in a fine of up to $150

-This North Portland park near the Portland Expo Center includes sports fields, paved paths, a fenced off-leash dog area, picnic tables, a playground and more.
+Near the Portland Expo, this North Portland park includes sports fields, paved paths, a fenced off-leash dog area, picnic tables, a playground and more.

 This 87-acre park has two small creeks and offers paved and soft-surface trails meandering through open and wooded areas.
 Facilities include sports fields, dog off-leash areas and a skatepark.

 Woodstock neighborhood park with fenced dog off-leash area, along with plentiful picnic tables, a playground, soccer and softball fields, tennis and volleyball courts and paved walkways.